Huawei-APAC-Professional-Services/hfa-workshop/workshop/content/02_Account_Initialization.md

 3. Choose `Agencies` -> `Create Agency`
 ![CreateAgency12](./images/006_CreateAgency_12.png)
-4. On the `Create Agency` page, provide the following parameters Agency Name: `hfa_terraform` or names that conforms to your naming convention Agency Type: `account`
+4. On the `Create Agency` page, provide the following parameters Agency Name: `hfa_iam_base` or names that conforms to your naming convention Agency Type: `account`
    Delegated Account: Centralized IAM Account(Provide the account name which has a `_iam` suffix) Validity Period: Unlimited